Minor and Certificate Programs

 |At least 19 semester hours of coursework.
 The distribution of coursework varies by specialization, and students should consult the BDP office for the requirements of each program.
 For all specializations, the coursework requirements consist of the following:||19|

-Foundation Courses: 1 to 10 hours in foundation courses that introduce key concepts and methodologies related to the interdisciplinary concentration.
+Foundation Courses: One to 10 hours in foundation courses that introduce key concepts and methodologies related to the interdisciplinary concentration.

-Connecting Experiences: 3 to 9 hours in undergraduate research, internships, and/or creative project courses that connect students' interdisciplinary concentration to their major.
+Connecting Experiences: Three to nine hours in undergraduate research, internships, and/or creative project courses that connect students' interdisciplinary concentration to their major.

-Courses in a Strand: 6 to 12 hours in courses in a strand, which allows students to focus their remaining BDP coursework.
+Courses in a Strand: Six to 12 hours in courses in a strand, which allows students to focus their remaining BDP coursework.
 1

 |A three- to four-page integration essay in which students reflect on what they have learned and accomplished through their BDP experience.
 2|

 |Completion of the requirements of a major.|